Careers Guidance & Post 16

 Business Hive Member – Havelock Academy is the only school which is a member of this local employer network

-Our Enterprise Adviser, through the Careers and Enterprise Company, is an employee of Siemens Gamesa and is also a member of our Governing body
+Our Enterprise Adviser, through the Careers and Enterprise Company, is an employee of North East Lincolnshire Council and is also a member of our Governing body.
+Karen Linton, is the Strategic Lead for Skills for the authority.

 Trips & Visits